Atloas/ApexStratRoulette/README.md

 A simple Java application made for rolling random strats for Apex Legends, which you can use when you feel bored or want to try something new.
 By "strat roulette" I mean a randomized selection of characters, weapons, and a strategy for your squad to follow.
 Of course, interpreting and following the rolled strat is entirely up to you.
 I've included my personal interpretation of the default strats below.

 It requires a properly set up Java 8.
-It might work on otehr Java versions, but I didn't test.
+It might work on other Java versions, but I didn't test.

 ### Please, do not use a random strat when playing with random teammates!